Slyde

-Slyde (Jalome Beacher) is a fictional character who is a supervillain appearing in American comic books published by Marvel Comics.
+Slyde (Jalome Beacher) is a supervillain appearing in American comic books published by Marvel Comics.

 Publication history

 Slyde first appeared in The Amazing Spider-Man #272 and was created by writer Tom DeFalco and artist Sal Buscema.

 Fictional character biography

 Jalome Beacher is a chemical engineer who creates a non-stick coating that can be applied to anything, only to be fired by his employers.
 He creates a costume coated in the substance and decided to use it to rob banks.
 His suit allows him to slide across floors with relative ease, and renders him impervious to Spider-Man's webbing.
 The suit has pads on the gloves so that Slyde can grip objects without them slipping from his grasp.

 Slyde appears as part of the seventh incarnation of the Masters of Evil, founded by the Crimson Cowl.
 He joins the group in battling the Thunderbolts.

 Upon the realization that he is turning forty soon, Slyde dons a new costume and attempts to rob a bank in a ploy to lure Spider-Man out in order to fight him.
 After being defeated and brought to jail, Slyde muses that, knowing that he "went toe to toe with Spider-Man", he is entirely all right with middle age.

 In Wolverine, Slyde is apparently killed by Elektra.
 He is later revealed to be Jalome's stepbrother Matthew, who assumed the costume and identity of Slyde while he was in prison.

 Jalome, as Slyde again, along with the Trapster, meets with mob boss Hammerhead, who was attempting to organize a group of super-criminals to take advantage of the Civil War between superheroes.
 However, Slyde balks at the proposal.
 He is shot in the head and killed by Hammerhead's enforcer Underworld to send a message to those who would refuse to join Hammerhead's organization.

 During the "Avengers: Standoff!" storyline, Slyde appears alive as a resident of Pleasant Hill, a gated community established by S.H.I.E.L.D.